Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

   between the left and right hands, which cannot be done without the follower's help.

+From Damon D'Amico:

+- Don't step into slot on 4 when doing a left-side pass or a right-side pass.
+By not walking into the slot you can perform steps 3&4 even if the follower has not finished stepping across the slot.
+If you step into the slot on 4, you may step on the follower.
+Also, if you step into the slot on 4, you will be forced to square up on the anchor step and you will be unaligned with the follower instead of being face-to-face.
+- Don't square up on the anchor step or you will look like a nooby.
+Use angles.
+- The slot is twice as wide as your body for the chain turn, it not a tight rope.
+Use the full width when turning, otherwise your feet will get crowded and unbalanced like you are walking on a tight rope.
+- Step 3 on a [free spin] should be a back drop so that backwards your body movement causes the follower to rotate counter-clockwise.

 ## General West Coast Swing knowledge

 - There are 6 pattern types: